kemuelGermones/Personal-website/README.md

 # Personal Website

-This is a personal website that provides information about myself and my individual work samples
+This personal website serves as a platform to showcase my individual work samples and provide detailed information about myself.

 ### [Live Site](https://kemuel-germones.vercel.app)